willroberts/raven-shield-2020/SERVERS.md

 This section will cover hosting a Raven Shield server with [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets/).
 You can also use these steps with your own Linux hardware for self-hosted servers.

+Note: This section assumes you have [a copy of Rainbow Six 3: Gold](https://github.com/ijemafe/raven-shield-2020/blob/master/README.md#obtaining-the-game).

 A Raven Shield dedicated server running the base game content will use 1 CPU, 128MB of memory, and 1GB of disk space.
 In order to avoid running at capacity, look for VMs with 256MB of memory and 2GB of disk space.

 If you want to run multiple servers, you may do so on a single Linux VM.
 Simply add 1 CPU, 256MB of memory, and 2GB of disk space for each additional server you want to run on the same instance.